PyPSA/pypsa-eur/doc/supply_demand.rst

 **Micro-CHP**

-Pypsa-eur-sec allows individual buildings to make use of `micro gas CHPs <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L236>`_ that are assumed to be installed at the distribution grid level.
+PyPSA-Eur-Sec allows individual buildings to make use of `micro gas CHPs <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L236>`_ that are assumed to be installed at the distribution grid level.

 **Heat pumps**